Could COP29 put us on the path to more ambitious national climate commitments?

 Raising ambition: the energy transition

-As stated in the Paris Agreement, NDCs 3.0 must represent a progression from the previous submissions.
-The Global Stocktake identified areas where greater ambition is needed and issued a call for Parties to accelerate efforts related to the energy transition, including a shift away from fossil fuels and towards renewable energy sources.
+As stated in the Paris Agreement, NDCs 3.0 must represent a progression from previous submissions.
+The Global Stocktake identified areas where greater international ambition is needed and issued a call for Parties to accelerate efforts related to the energy transition, including a shift away from fossil fuels and towards renewable energy sources.

 How can the NDC 3.0 Navigator help?
 The NDC 3.0 Navigator contains sections on exploring sector-specific opportunities for raised ambition (including a dedicated section for the energy sector) and including sector-specific targets in NDCs.